blazklobucar/markdown-cv/index.md

 ## Currently

-Researcher at Swedish University of Agricultural Sciences, Department of Landscape Architecture, Planning and Management | Sentinel Hub Partner
+Researcher at SLU Alnarp | Sentinel Hub Partner

 ### Specialized in